eclipse-edc/Publications/Identity Management/DID_EDC.md

 ## Purpose and Target Audience

-This document assumes a basic understanding of the concept of International Dataspaces and some knowledge about the Eclipse Dataspace Connector within that context.
+This document assumes a basic understanding of the concept of International Dataspaces and some knowledge about the Eclipse Dataspace Components within that context.
 Also, basic acquaintance with the mechanisms of public key infrastructures (PKI) and the domain name service (DNS) is required.

-Its purpose is to provide an overview of what Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs) are, why dataspaces need them, and how the Eclipse Dataspace Connector (EDC) leverages DIDs and VCs to implement decentralized identity management.
+Its purpose is to provide an overview of what Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs) are, why dataspaces need them, and how the Eclipse Dataspace Components (EDC) leverages DIDs and VCs to implement decentralized identity management.

 ## The Problem of Identity